GRANT WINNER | RESIDENT SERVICES AND SUPPORT

 Preservation of Affordable Housing

 Designing Trauma-Resilient Communities reimagines affordable housing through the lens of trauma-informed care and its core principles: safety, trust, choice, collaboration and empowerment.
-The innovation aims to move the industry from a compliance mindset to a resilient-communities approach, centered on the premise that affordable housing exists to serve residents.
+The innovation aims to move the industry from the restrictive boundaries of the compliance mindset to a resident-centered “resilient-communities” approach based on the standard that affordable housing exists to serve residents.

 Preservation of Affordable Housing (POAH) is a nonprofit developer, owner and operator of over 12,000 affordable homes in 11 states and the District of Columbia.
-The organization specializes in turning properties at risk of being lost to market pressures or physical deterioration into homes that create economic security for residents and revitalize communities.
+POAH’s mission is to preserve, create and sustain affordable, healthy homes that support economic security, racial equity and access to opportunity for all.

 POAH's breakthrough idea is rooted in its evolving approach to resident services, focusing on creating opportunities for residents to succeed.
-Since 2015, it has furthered that community-impact initiative by:
+Since 2015, POAH has furthered that community-impact initiative by:

 New partnerships with organizations like the Center for Trauma Informed Innovation have informed the push for a trauma-informed model that could be applied across the organization’s properties as well as transform the larger housing sector.

 Trauma can be experienced by anyone at any time.
 But experiences of childhood trauma, known as Adverse Childhood Experiences or ACES, can have lifelong physical and mental health consequences.
 ACEs include a family member struggling with substance use, physical or sexual abuse, neglect or economic hardship.
 Trauma is pervasive among American adults and can have a lasting impact on the body and brain.
 Trauma can also be triggered by environmental factors, like a pandemic or natural disaster, or by the experience of systemic oppression.
 If left unaddressed, these experiences can, over time, impede resident and community success.